AlaaALatif/covid/pipeline_consensus/README.md

 ```

 ## Usage
+* Ensure that the pipeline's Conda Environment is activated
-* Specify user's parameters in `config.json` and save the file
+* Specify user's data and parameters in `config.json` and save the file
 * Run the pipeline using Snakemake
 ```bash
 snakemake --cores [num_cores]